 No restrictions on the use of capital

-Whether you are looking to acquire a holiday home, a flat for your children or considering an investment in the buy to let market, there are no restrictions on how you can spend the capital raised.
-When gifting funds to children, you may need to take into account any potential inheritance tax liabilities.
-However, you are free to spend the capital as you so wish!
+Whatever your reason for acquiring a second property, there are no restrictions on how you can spend the capital raised.
+When gifting funds to children, you may need to consider any potential inheritance tax liabilities.
+However, you are free to spend the money as you wish!

 Home reversion schemes